Tag: covenant

 David’s psalm starts with a focus on rejoicing on praising God.
 David continues on with the focus on praying for peace within walls and within brothers and friends.
 We all want peace at home, whether it be in our country, state, city, neighborhood, or behind the doors of our homes.
 While we all seem to understand this almost unachievable peace, we still pursue it.

 God’s peace has a strong tendency to overthrow the status quo and .
 Isaiah calls nobles fools and important people scoundrels.
-Isaiah notes that the will pour out, and our perspectives will . and will spread, and peace will be its fruit.
+Isaiah notes that the Spirit will pour out, and our perspectives will .
+Righteousness and will spread, and peace will be its fruit.

-The Holy Spirit as the underlying producer of peace makes sense with Ezekiel, as God declares a new covenant of peace.
+The as the underlying producer of peace makes sense with Ezekiel, as God declares a new covenant of peace.
 God will establish.
 God will multiply it.
 God’s new covenant is by God’s , not by ours.

 1) What is the difference between God’s peace versus mankind’s peace?